lukacspapp/GA-SEI-Project-4-Cicero/README.md

     name = models.CharField(max_length = 50, default = 'Customer')
     email = models.EmailField(max_length = 200, unique = True)

-    username = None # because I do not want to sign in the user with username but with EMAIL
+    username = None # because I do not want to sign in the user with a username but with an EMAIL

     USERNAME_FIELD = 'email' # so the username field will be governed by the email REQUIRED_FIELDS = []